Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3WDeVbpr30g.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Do we intend to add rain/storms ?
 https://www.youtube.com/watch?v=3WDeVbpr30g
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Gonna be weather changes, like rain, snow, and sand storms?](./yt-wUZr64_l6R4.md) [https://www.youtube.com/watch?v=wUZr64_l6R4](https://www.youtube.com/watch?v=wUZr64_l6R4)
+This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Will you be adding Weather Systems?](./yt-WMMQ1b8eAvA.md) [https://www.youtube.com/watch?v=WMMQ1b8eAvA](https://www.youtube.com/watch?v=WMMQ1b8eAvA)

 ### Topics